 (2) In this section March CPI, for a financial year, means the index number for the quarter ending on the last 31 March before the financial year commences, as shown in the Consumer Price Index Numbers (All Groups Index) for Perth published by the Commonwealth Statistician under the Census and Statistics Act 1905 of the Commonwealth.

-[Section 5A inserted by No. 34 of 1999 s.
+[Section 5A inserted: No. 34 of 1999 s.
 5.]

 Part II — Application of this Act in respect of certain persons and bodies